-Employment handbooks are the basis of explaining the roles and responsibilities of employees and how the business operates.
-An employment handbook should include the company’s history, mission, vision and goals along with company policies and human resources information.
-The employment handbook should be used as a reference manual for procedures related to vacation days, calling in sick, maternity leave, and other company benefits.
-In South Carolina, an employment handbook does create a legally binding contract when: (1) the handbook provision and procedure in question apply to the employee, (2) the handbook sets out procedures binding on the employer, and (3) the handbook does not contain a conspicuous and appropriate disclaimer.
-Our Charleston firm is equipped to provide your organization with a comprehensive and thorough employment handbook!
+These should explain the roles and responsibilities of employees and how the firm operates, and should include history, mission, vision and goals along with company policies and human resources information.
+The document should be used as a reference manual for procedures related to vacation days, calling in sick, maternity leave, and other benefits.
+In South Carolina, it creates a legally binding contract when: (1) the handbook provision and procedure in question apply to the employee, (2) it sets out procedures binding on the employer, and (3) it does not contain a conspicuous and appropriate disclaimer.
+Our Charleston law firm is equipped to provide you with a comprehensive and thorough employment handbook!

 Employment Policy Drafting

-Some organizations might already have solid employment handbooks but are just seeking revisions on certain policies.
+Some companies might already have solid agreements but are just seeking revisions on certain areas.
 Our firm is equipped to revise sections of your employment handbook to match your requests.
-If your organization is seeking to develop new company policies, we can walk you through the policy content process and advise steps for successful implementation..
-Clear, well-written employment policies are the cornerstones of companies as you should expect your employees to refer to company policy during times of uncertainty.
-Additionally, successfully communicating the new policies with your employees ensures a smooth transition and implementation process.
-Companies should provide employees with relevant background information to explain why these procedures are being implemented, and employers should incorporate open communication that will give the employees an opportunity to ask questions about the new policy.
+If you are seeking to develop new company policies, we can walk you through the content process and advise steps for successful implementation.
+Clear, well-written employment policies are the cornerstones of companies, as you should expect your staff to refer to these during times of uncertainty.
+Additionally, successfully communicating them with your workers ensures a smooth transition and implementation process.
+Companies should provide their people with relevant background information to explain why these procedures are being implemented, and employers should incorporate open communication that will give them an opportunity to ask questions about the new policy.

 Terms of Employment